 If you are big on salads, planting lettuce, tomatoes, cucumbers and carrots could be a good option for you!
 If you are more interested in cooking, planting onions, peppers, potatoes and herbs would give you a lot of good ingredients to cook with.
 You aren’t limited to veggies in your raised planter, planting perennials in your planter is a great place to add pops of color and texture.
 Whatever strikes your personal fancy, the important thing to note is to have fun with it so that your raised planter garden is something you really enjoy.

-With raised planters, you have the flexibility to make it the exact way you want!
+With raised garden beds, you have the flexibility to make it the exact way you want!
 Our planting experts can help suggest what to plant in your raised planter for your unique individual needs, whether that be a pizza garden, a butterfly garden, or catering to a specific color palette, Environmental Designs can ensure your raised planters are authentic to your needs and fit perfectly in your space.
+Contact us today!